 The Grangeville baseball squad will throw out its first pitch of 2015 at 11:30 a.m. tomorrow at Asotin.
 The Bulldogs will be playing Genesee at the Asotin Tournament, which will also be the site of two Saturday games.

 They played until the sun went down, and then they turned the lights on.

 Stirrings of life came to the Clearwater Valley early this year, and not just because spring weather arrived sooner than expected.

 Forest Service to reconsider its reasons for restrictions

 Environmentalists have long pressed the Forest Service for tougher motorized recreation rules, but their partial victory in federal court last Thursday, March 11, will now force the combined Nez Perce-Clearwater National Forests to reconsider a plan to force drivers to stick to designated routes.

 Construction may start in August

 This fall, a crawler crane will roll through Burgdorf, north-bound, then on to French Creek Road, then down the dozen or so switchbacks that descend toward the Salmon River, then west to the Manning Crevice Bridge, where it will stand opposite an outrigger crane.
 Together, these cranes will help raise a replacement for the span originally constructed in 1934.
-Then they’ll remove the old bridge.
+By next fall, they’ll be ready to remove the old bridge.

 Prairie's Lucas Arnzen powered up a double-double as the Pirates surged to a first-round victory over one of the classification's most highly-touted teams.